 The effects can be immediate once mold begins to grow, or can slowly develop over time.
 Everyone reacts differently to mold and mold allergies.
 You can have different symptoms in your family all caused by mold in the home.

 Conclusion: The fact that this Montreal homeowner didn’t suspect mold until a technician looked inside his furnace reminds us that the signs are not always in plain sight and that mold can grow in unexpected places.
 Monitoring your indoor air quality on a regular basis will keep you healthy and your loved ones as well.

 It isn’t that you need a professionally-trained eye to spot obviously visible mold.
-But you do need a certified mold expert to look deeper into your home to find where microscopic mold has taken root and its causes.
+But you do need a certified mold expert, perhaps even through a virtual inspection, to look deeper into your home to find where microscopic mold has taken root and its causes.

-Put your mind at ease—book an air quality test for your Ottawa or Montreal home.
+Put your mind at ease—book an air quality test in Ottawa or Montreal home.